stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/5-autoscaling.md

 - Completion of [Lab 4: Services and Networking](4-services.md)
 - Understanding of Deployments and resource management concepts

+!!! warning
-- Execute `cd ../005-autoscaling` to navigate to this lab directory
+    Execute `cd ../005-autoscaling` to navigate to this lab directory

 ## Lab Tasks